Skip to content

 Which is better for research?

-For document-heavy research (PDFs, books, contracts, codebases), Claude wins thanks to higher accuracy on long-context tasks and a 1M-token context window on Sonnet 4.6 via the API.
+For document-heavy research (PDFs, books, contracts, codebases), Claude wins thanks to higher accuracy on long-context tasks and a 1M-token context window on the API, which as of August 2026 is standard across Opus 5, Sonnet 5, Fable 5 and the legacy Sonnet 4.6 and Opus 4.6/4.7/4.8 models.
 For real-time research that touches breaking news, social sentiment, or X conversations, Grok wins thanks to native X data access and DeepSearch.
-For cited web research with sources, neither is the best choice — Perplexity is purpose-built for that.
+For cited web research with sources, neither is the best choice, Perplexity is purpose-built for that.

 Can both Claude and Grok generate images?